Sections in this page

 The National Model Code: Taking images in early childhood education and care and accompanying guidelines can assist in developing or updating your policies.

-The timeframe for notifying the Education Standards Board of allegations or incidents of physical and sexual abuse will reduce from 7 days to 24 hours.
+The timeframe for notifying the Education Standards Board of allegations or incidents of physical or sexual abuse will reduce from 7 days to 24 hours.

 Updates to the National Quality Standard – 1 January 2026